kitnil/guix-artwork/website/posts/packaging-tutorial.md

 ### Local file

 This is what we previously did with `my-hello`.
-Now that we know more Scheme, let's explain the leading chunks.
+With the Scheme basics we've covered, we are now able to explain the leading chunks.
 As stated in `guix package --help`:

 ```sh
 -f, --install-from-file=FILE